Ingrown Hair (cont.)

 Symptoms include itch and tenderness.
 An ingrown hair can lead to a localized foreign-body inflammatory reaction, which causes the pinpoint red or pink bumps on the skin.
 Some of the bumps may be slightly red or have an accompanying light-red halo indicating inflammation.
 Sometimes, the curled hair can be barely visible at the center of the bump.
 Small pus bumps or dry red bumps are often scattered over an area that has been shaved recently.
 Often the bumps start a few days to weeks after hair removal and get worse as the hairs grow back.

 Individuals who have ingrown hairs may experience a painful acne-like eruption after shaving.
 The upper skin layers may have some dilation of the small superficial blood vessels, which gives the skin a red or flushed appearance.
-Pustules may form on the ingrown hair sites due to the infection with common skin bacteria, such as staphylococcus and pseudomonas.
+Pustules may form on the ingrown hair sites due to the infection with common skin bacteria, such as Staphylococcus.

 Find out what women really need.